 Jupiter, the astrological ruler of Sagittarius and Pisces, is an archetype so often imbued with a tincture of loss and longing.
 Despite our prayers, despite our positive affirmations, the veils of illusion go up in flames, our lives are scorched to the ground.

-Sagittarius is ruled by Jupiter.
-Jupiter is associated with the kind of laughter that brings tears to our eyes and softens the hard edges of the world.
-This is the month of Thanksgiving.
-For counting our blessings.
+On November 22nd, the Sun in profligate Sagittarius rose from Scorpio’s generative mud and took flight.
+In Sagittarius we soar above the triviality of daily routine.
+We become explorers, adventurers, pilgrims, seeking signs, finding meaning.
+We challenge our bodies and our minds as we reach for the stars, dream the impossible dream, lifted and struck by the faith that it will all work out in the end.
+Sagittarius is ruled by portly Jupiter, who so often evokes the kind of laughter that brings tears to our eyes and softens the hard edges of the world.
 We invoke the buoyancy and resilience of Jupiter when we keep the faith, when we look up, when we notice the silver lining in the dark clouds of circumstance.
-When we change our perception and quite suddenly, discover serendipity.

 Excess and extravagance accompany the Sun’s flaming chariot through the heavens this month as we give thanks to the gods of commerce on Cyber Monday and Black Friday, although the storm clouds gather over contracting economies, broken supply chains, joblessness, and rising costs.